microsoft/aml-acceleration-template/instructions/00-prerequisites.md

     az extension add -n azure-cli-ml
     ```

-## Path 2 - Using Compute Instance
+## Path 2 - Using a Compute Instance

 Follow this path if:

 * You want (or are required) to work with a cloud-hosted machine in the background
 * You do not have full admin rights on your laptop and have challenges installing, e.g., `docker`
+* Want the most proven way possible

 Some parts might already be fulfilled (editor, SSH keys), hence feel free to skip those steps.